-Liberty is encouraging all 2017-2018 students to take advantage of the "Early FAFSA" which will be available October 1, 2016 - three months sooner than the traditional FAFSA.
-The application will be easier than ever because the Early FAFSA uses already filed tax data to determine aid eligibility.
+Liberty is encouraging all 2017-2018 students to take advantage of the "Early FAFSA" which was made available on October 1, 2016 - three months sooner than the traditional FAFSA.
+The application is easier to complete than ever, because the Early FAFSA uses already filed tax data to determine aid eligibility.

 - Complete the FAFSA online to determine eligibility for federal and some state and institutional aid.
 All U.S. citizens and eligible non-citizens are required to complete the FAFSA each school year.

 - Create a Federal Student ID (FSA ID) to log in and sign your completed FAFSA.
 You may apply for your FSA ID here, and if you need assistance, check out the U.S. Department of Education’s FSA ID Frequently Asked Questions.